EnzeZhu2001/UNetMamba/README.md

 **UNetMamba** is the official PyTorch implementation of paper [UNetMamba: An Efficient UNet-Like Mamba for Semantic Segmentation of High-Resolution Remote Sensing Images](https://arxiv.org/abs/2408.11545).

-Accepted by IEEE GRSL on 20-11-2024🎉, and has been published online [IEEE early access](https://ieeexplore.ieee.org/document/10766630).
+🎉Accepted by IEEE GRSL on 20/11/2024, and has been published online [IEEE Xplore](https://ieeexplore.ieee.org/document/10766630).

 ## 📂Folder Structure